SAP Commerce Cloud Migration Checklist: 6 Phases That Actually Matter

 What’s the most common reason migrations go over budget?

 Scope expansion during the build phase.
 “While we’re at it, let’s also add…” is how 4-month projects become 8-month projects.
 The second most common reason is integration complexity that wasn’t properly scoped during assessment.
-Both are preventable with a disciplined Phase 1 assessment and clear scope definition in Phase 3.
+Both are preventable with a disciplined Phase 1 and clear scope definition in Phase 3.

 Can we keep our existing customisations when migrating to Commerce Cloud?

 Most customisations can be migrated, but some need rework.
 Direct file system access, custom build processes, and server-level configurations don’t work in Commerce Cloud’s managed environment.
 The Phase 2 compatibility check identifies exactly which customisations need adaptation.
-We typically find 25–35% of customisations are either replaceable by platform capabilities or obsolete.
+We typically find 25-35% of customisations are either replaceable by platform capabilities or flat-out obsolete.

 Should we migrate and enhance at the same time, or do a pure lift-and-shift first?